tonypdmtr/TBoot/README.md

 The following section shows all possible feedback codes.

-# Error codes during loading
+# Feedback during firmware loading

 The following symbols indicate success, warning, or failure of each loaded S19/S28 record:

-* `.` = Successful programming of S19 record (informational)
+* `.` = Successful programming of S19/S28 record (informational)
 * `!` = End of S19/S28 file (informational)
 * `C` = S19 record CRC failure (warning)
 * `F` = Flash programming failure (error)
 * `R` = S19 record address range violation (warning)

-Warnings may not necessarily result in bad code loaded.
+Warnings may not necessarily result in unused code loaded.

-As an example, a failed CRC may be the result of user error (e.g., editing the S19 file accidentally), or momentary SCI error (especially with the lower accuracy of the software SCI) due to noise.
+As an example, a failed CRC may be the result of user error (e.g., editing the S19 file accidentally), or momentary SCI error (especially with the lower accuracy of the software SCI) due to noise on the CRC byte alone.

 A range violation may happen if, for example, you try to load the user configuration area with defaults, but TBoot was assembled not to allow that.